cdriehuys/django-rest-email-auth/docs/endpoints.rst

     :>jsonarr int id: The ID that uniquely identifies the email address.
     :>jsonarr string created_at: A timestamp identifying when the email address was added by the user.
     :>jsonarr string email: The email's actual address.
+    :>jsonarr boolean is_primary: A boolean indicating if the address is the user's primary address.
     :>jsonarr boolean is_verified: A boolean indicating if the email address has been verified.

 .. http:post:: /emails/